 Over the years, there have been many films about Mary.
 Most of them focus on Mary during the life of Jesus, or maybe one of her apparitions.
 Full of Grace covers a time period that is not frequently seen in films, taking place ten years after the resurrection of Jesus.
 It shows the life of Mary and the apostles as they deal with the problems of the early Church.

 Full of Grace does an amazing job of showing Mary and Peter as real people, not the figures we are used to seeing in stained glass windows.
 Peter frequently has flashbacks to his days as a fisherman.
-I think we’ve all had times where we’ve longed for the days when we had less responsibilities, but we’ve never taken on a job where our only predecessor is the Son of God!
+I think we’ve all had times where we’ve longed for the days when we had fewer responsibilities, but we’ve never taken on a job where our only predecessor is the Son of God!
 Peter struggles with his own inadequacies as a leader.
 There is debate over whether the Gentiles should have to follow the Jewish Laws.
 The local churches are looking for his guidance, and he doesn’t know what to tell them.

 Mary is beautifully portrayed as the mother of the early Christian community.
 She reminds the Apostles of their encounter with the Lord, and the real meaning of faith.
 “Faith is not about explaining things.
 It is about living, and breathing, and walking in that light that is upon us.”
 Sometimes we get caught up in the Law, in the rules, or in what we think we should be experiencing in our faith life, and we can overlook the graces that we have been given.
 When this happens, we can turn to Mary, our mother, who will gently lead us back to her Son, as she does with the Apostles in this film.